 Anita Davie directs ministry services for NCBAM in the far west region.
 Davie has 20 years experience in social work including directing an Area Agency on Aging.
 A lifetime Baptist, Davie cherishes the opportunity to use her experience in public service to help churches develop ministries for aging adults.
 Anita lives in Weaverville and has one son.

 Yvetta Smith directs ministry services for NCBAM in the east region.
 Smith has designed computer systems, helped her husband begin a family business, and worked with the aging at an assisted living facility.
 Her passion for the aging led her from volunteer to her joining the NCBAM team.
 Smith is married with two children.

 Robert Leonard directs ministry services for NCBAM in the south central region.
-Leonard has 36 years experience as a senior pastor and 10 years experience as a Church and Community Missionary with the North American Mission Board and the Cabarrus Baptist Association.
-He desires to use his experience to continue ministering to aging adults as well as helping churches with resources to develop ministry with aging adults in their congregations and communities.
+Leonard has 36 years’ experience as a senior pastor and 10 years’ experience as a Church and Community Missionary with the North American Mission Board and the Cabarrus Baptist Association.
+He uses his experience to continue ministering to aging adults as well as assisting churches with resources to develop ministry with aging adults in their congregations and communities.
 Leonard lives in Concord with his wife Linda.
-They have one daughter, Amy, and one granddaughter, Makayla.bill
+They have one daughter, Amy, and one granddaughter, Makayla.

 CALL CENTER SPECIALISTS